 Dr Bridgette M Bewick (PhD, CPsychol, FHEA)

-- Position: Associate Professor in Psychological Health and Wellbeing
+- Position: Associate Professor in Psychological health, wellbeing, and education

-- Areas of expertise: pedagogical wellbeing; student success; student wellbeing; e-interventions for health & wellbeing; behaviour change interventions; social norms approach; digital addiction; alcohol use.
+- Areas of expertise: pedagogical wellbeing; student success; student wellbeing; e-interventions for health & wellbeing; behaviour change interventions; social norms approach; digital addiction.

 - Email: B.M.Bewick@leeds.ac.uk